OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

 ## Features

 - Use MSAL.js NAA to get an access token for the signed in user to call Microsoft Graph APIs.
-- Get an access token through NAA in the OnNewMessageCompose and OnNewAppointmentOrganizer events.
+- Get an access token through NAA in the `OnNewMessageCompose` and `OnNewAppointmentOrganizer` events.
-- Add a signature to an email or calendar invite with the signed in user's name.
+- Add a signature to an email or calendar invite with the signed-in user's name.

 ## Applies to